Nonparametric Bayesian volatility learning under microstructure noise: Methodology

 \subsection{Likelihood}

 Although an expression for the posterior of $s$ can be written down in closed form, it is not amenable to computations.
-This problem is alleviated by following a data augmentation approach, in which $x_{0:n}$ are treated as \emph{missing data}; cf.~\cite{tanner87}.
+This problem is alleviated by following a data augmentation approach, in which $x_{0:n}$ are treated as \emph{missing data}, whereas the $y_{1:n}$ are the observed data; cf.~\cite{tanner87}.
 An expression for the joint density of all random quantities involved is easily derived from the prior specification and \eqref{eq:ssm}.
 We have